F10dor/images-galery/readme.md

 ##                          docker
 ##                       172.22.0.0/16

-## to compose containers run in images-galery location -> docker-compose -d to compose in deattached mode
+## to compose containers run in images-galery location -> "docker-compose -d" to compose in deattached mode